 Fung’s chuckle strikes a nerve, my irritation flaring as he shakes his head.
 Here I am baring my soul and he laughs?
 “Sorry, sorry, it’s just..
 I asked a question just like this… when I was five.
 It really highlights your sheltered upbringing.”
 My anger subsides as he catches his breath, embarrassment taking its place.
 After taking a deep breath, Fung launches into his explanation.
 “Balance is a concept for which we humans are ill-suited.
 We are fragile, emotional creatures, capable of observation and thought which many scholars believe hinders our progress.
 Animals naturally seek Balance, but humans must reach for it, struggle to hold it, and there has yet to be a single person who has truly mastered it.”

 “How would you know?”

 With a pointed look, Fung replies, “Because we have yet to produce the equivalent of an Ancestral Beast.”
 After giving me a moment to absorb the information, Fung continues.
 “You’re a good man and a skilled warrior, but you’ve confused Balance with morality.
 There is no right or wrong, no good or evil when it comes to Balance.
 Life and death are but two sides of the same coin, both required for the world to continue.
 Take for example a wildfire ravaging through a forest, destroying trees and killing wildlife without mercy.
 Many would see the flames as evil, but it is also a source of renewal.
-The dead trees nourish the soil and without them, the canopy is opened to sunlight, allowing for new growth.
+The dead trees nourish the soil and without them, the canopy no longer blocks out the sunlight, allowing for new growth.
 Some trees have even been noted to only produce seeds after a fire, meaning the forest cannot be sustained without the flames.”

 “So you’re saying fire is good?”
 Of course a pyromaniac like Fung’s dad would love fire.